Managing conflicts of interest

 How do we manage conflicts of interest?

-We describe the processes involved in managing conflicts of interest in our pdf Standards of Business Conduct policy (1.05 MB) .
+We describe the processes involved in managing conflicts of interest in our Standards of Business Conduct policy.
 An important part of this is asking our Board and committee members, staff and member practices to declare all relevant interests, whether they are financial, non-financial, direct, indirect, professional or personal.
-These are all entered onto a number of registers which can be accessed at the links below or are available for viewing at our Head Office in Hemel Hempstead (Hemel One, Boundary Way, Hemel Hempstead.
-HP2 7YU).
+These are all entered onto a number of registers which can be accessed at the links below or are available for viewing at our Head Office in Hemel Hempstead (First Floor, The Forum, Marlowes, Hemel Hempstead HP1 1DN.

 We will confirm on a six monthly basis that the registers of interest are accurate and up-to-date, including the requirement for employees, board members, members of committees and practice staff with involvement in CCG business to provide ‘nil returns’ where there are no changes to interests.
 This means that at the end of March 2017 we will issue a request in which we will ask individuals to confirm in writing that their declaration is up to date.